HRIM210 HRIM Internship

 - Demonstrate a respect for, and knowledge of, the use of materials, equipment, services, and products used at the Internship site;

 - Exhibit attributes of general employability, including initiative, promptness, dependability, courtesy, and cooperation, cleanliness, safety, working effectively with others, maintaining regular attendance, and a sense of responsibility for activities and their outcomes.

 - Complete overview of Summer Internship requirements.
 Orientation and description of packette information, procedures, requirements, and all documentation.

 - documentation of internship completion form

-- See course outline for required textbook.
-Departmentally selected text.
+- See course syllabus for required textbook.
+Departmentally-selected text.